oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/client-side/entity-model.md

 automatically, if they don't have any other instances that have requested them.

 ### Retain and Relieve entityModel with the help registry
-If an entityModel has been obtained somehow differently from a direct request to registry (e.g. received within options):
+If an entityModel has been obtained somehow differently from a direct `EntityModel.getEntityModel()` (e.g. received within options):
 ```javascript
     initialize: function(options) {